Ensuring the health and safety of the Lawrence University community and beyond only works when we all do our part, together.

 - Frequently clean and disinfect my personal belongings and space, as well as shared items and spaces that I use.

 - Exercise responsible and safety-minded judgment whenever off campus, and limit travel to safe and responsible travel only.

 - Monitor myself daily using the Daily COVID-19 Self-Observation Questionnaire and take symptoms seriously.
-Contact the resource below immediately if I observe any of the symptoms identified by the CDC.
+Contact the resource below immediately if I observe any of the symptoms identified by the CDC.3

 - Do not wait for a positive test, self-isolate to protect others.
 If a student, assume primary responsibility for keeping appropriate family members apprised of my health status and progress on campus.

-- Remind other Lawrence community members of our shared responsibilities to follow the Lawrence Community Pledge.
+- Remind other Lawrence community members of our shared responsibilities to follow the Lawrence Community Pledge and Residential Expectations.